 Grammy-winning gospel innovator Kirk Franklin is a busy guy: Among his many resume points is musician, choir director (he’s led a handful of chart-topping gospel choirs such as God’s Property, The Family, and One Nation Crew), and author.
-And if you’re a SiriusXM listener, then you might also be aware that Franklin has added radio boss to his impressive resume with the uplifting gospel station, Kirk Franklin’s Praise (Ch.
+And if you’re a SiriusXM listener, then you know that Franklin also has “radio boss” on his impressive resume with the uplifting gospel station, Kirk Franklin’s Praise (Ch.
 64).

-We recently sat down with Franklin to talk about everything from what he hopes to achieve with Kirk Franklin’s Praise to uplifting messages he’d like to share with his audience.
+If you’re not yet familiar with his inspiring gospel station, check out our Q&A with Franklin, where he talks about everything from the uplifting messages he’d like to share with his audience to the style of music he creates.
 (Here’s a well-worded preview: “We want people to experience the joy in laughter, the intrigue in fully developed programming, and a professional approach to the arts that doesn’t compromise our desire for great content or our love for music.”
 What a guy.)

 Q: Say you meet someone on cross-country flight – how would you describe your SiriusXM Channel?

 Our goal with Kirk Franklin’s Praise is to reflect the very best songs and talent in gospel music over the past 30 years.
 While we try to focus on the most key artists and biggest hits in contemporary gospel, we also give a nod to the past by featuring artists and songs at the roots of today’s gospel sound with segments throughout the day we call Kirk’s Classics.

 What do you think makes Praise unlike anything people can hear anywhere else?